graphile/migrate/README.md

 For use in production and development.

 Options:
-  --help          Show help                                            [boolean] --config, -c    Optional path to gmrc file [string] [default: .gmrc[.js|.cjs]] --shadow        Apply migrations to the shadow DB (for development).
+      --help          Show help                                        [boolean] -c, --config        Optional path to gmrc file [string] [default: .gmrc[.js|.cjs]]
+      --shadow        Apply migrations to the shadow DB (for development).
                                                       [boolean] [default: false]
-  --forceActions  Run beforeAllMigrations and afterAllMigrations actions even if
+      --forceActions  Run beforeAllMigrations and afterAllMigrations actions
-                  no migration was necessary.         [boolean] [default: false]
+                      even if no migration was necessary.
+                                                      [boolean] [default: false]
 ```